-On March 17, 2014, Resverlogix and RVX Therapeutics Inc. entered into a Waiver Agreement whereby Resverlogix agreed to waive its right under the Amended and Restated License Agreement dated June 3, 2013 (the "License Agreement") to license any method or pharmaceutical agent within the scope of certain Licensee Patents owned or controlled by RVX Therapeutics Inc. that may be determined to come within the ApoA-I Therapeutic Field (as defined in the License Agreement), and RVX Therapeutics Inc. agreed not to develop any patents for any indication within the ApoA-I Therapeutic Field for a period of five years and granted to Resverlogix a right of first refusal for a period of three years thereafter in respect of the license or sale of such patents and or compounds that are determined to come within the ApoA-I Therapeutic Field.
-RVX Therapeutics Inc. agreed to pay Resverlogix \$2.5 million in cash.
+On March 17, 2014, Resverlogix and RVX Therapeutics Inc. entered into a Waiver Agreement whereby Resverlogix agreed to waive its right under the License Amendment to license any method or pharmaceutical agent within the scope of certain licensee patents owned or controlled by RVX Therapeutics that may be determined to come within the ApoA-I Therapeutic Field (as defined in the License Amendment), and RVX Therapeutics agreed not to develop any patents for any indication within the ApoA-I Therapeutic Field for a period of five years.
+RVX Therapeutics paid Resverlogix \$2.5 million in cash and granted to Resverlogix a right of first refusal for a period of three years thereafter in respect of the license or sale of such patents and/or compounds that are determined to come within the ApoA-I Therapeutic Field.